varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.2.rst

 These type-conversion functions should be fully backwards compatible, but the following differences should be noted:

-* The *fallback* is not required any more.
+* The *fallback* is not required anymore.
 A conversion failure in the absence of a *fallback* argument will now trigger a VCL failure.

 * A VCL failure will also be triggered if no or more than one argument